 Have we whetted your appetite?
-If so, watch us eat London bagels at Beigel Bake.
+If so, watch our YouTube video to see what it’s like to eat London bagels at Beigel Bake.

 We recommend that you stay in Shoreditch, a fun neighborhood right by Beigel Bake.
 Click here to research the best rates for London hotels and book one now.